NwAKGit/Toreoiscool.github.io/index.md

 - Ensured complete offline functionality for enhanced security and privacy.

 **Technologies Used**: Ollama, Python, Flask, Local Models.
+The 1st image is of the input the 2nd image is the response.

 <img src="Input.png" alt="Project Screenshot" width="500px">